Kevlar-sudo/MMA-G20/README.md

 ### Course: RSM8431 Introduction to Computer Science with Python

 ## Section 1: How to run code
-- If the code doesn't run properly make sure the packages needed are installed using pip or pip3
+- If the code doesn't run properly, ensure the packages needed are installed using pip or pip3.
-- When registering a user make sure the city is an actual city name in the world since we are querying a real-world database. i.e. "San Francisco", "Paris", and "Tokyo" are all valid options if not the score won't be calculated properly
+- When registering a user make sure the city is an actual city name in the world since we are querying a real-world database. i.e. "San Francisco", "Paris", and "Tokyo" are all valid options if not the score won't be calculated properly.
-- Please make sure that interests are realistic so that contribution scores are calculated properly
+- Please ensure that interests are realistic thus the contribution scores are calculated properly.